gjadi-mej/Test-rst-rendering/tests/core/README.rst

 5. Include ``t_core_main.h`` header and add a call to the function ``T_CORE_main()`` just before the call to ``microjvm_main()``.
-6. In the MicroEJ SDK platform environment, import the MicroEJ project ``microej-core-validation`` from the folder ``tests/core/java``
+6. In the MicroEJ SDK, import the MicroEJ project ``JVM.Portage.Validation`` from the folder ``tests/core/java``
-7. Build this MicroEJ application against the platform to qualify
+7. Build this MicroEJ Application against the MicroEJ Platform to qualify
-8. Build the BSP and link it with the MicroEJ platform runtime library and MicroEJ application.
+8. Build the BSP and link it with the MicroEJ Platform runtime library and MicroEJ Application.

 Expected Results
 ----------------